 The history of the Geertekerk

-But the then-named Geertekerk is not the current building, but a church situated outside of the city walls.
-It seems evident that it was already there before 1140, which is the year in which the building of the city walls was started.
-If the church were of a later date, then it certainly wouldn’t have been built outside of the safety of the city walls, but inside.
+However, the Geertekerk referred to in this document is not the current building, but a church that stood just outside the city walls.
+It is likely that it stood there already before 1140, the year that the construction of the city walls began.
+If the church was of later date, it would have been built within the safety of these city walls.

 On December 12, 1259, bishop Hendrik van Vianden transfers the old graveyard “St.Gertrude-outside-the-walls” to the German Order “after the former parish church there was deconstructed and transferred and reconstructed at a more suitable place within the walls of the city by a new graveyard.”